chanzuckerberg/idseq-cli/README.md

 `idseq -e YOUR_EMAIL -t YOUR_TOKEN -p 'Your Project Name' --bulk .`
 - The '.' refers to the current folder in your terminal.
 The program will try to auto-detect files in the folder.

+## Troubleshooting

+### `OverflowError: cannot fit 'int' into an index-sized integer.`

+Your computer might be limited on RAM.
+Try reducing your file chunk size by adding `--uploadchunksize 250` to your command.
+This splits your file into smaller pieces before uploading each one to IDseq.